leikanger/leikanger.github.io/demonstrations.md

 ## Real-time learning videos
-The following demonstrations are examples of autonomous navigation in the allocentric [WaterWorld](https://pygame-learning-environment.readthedocs.io/en/latest/user/games/waterworld.html) environment (not the simpler egocentric javascript-version).
+The following demonstrations are examples of autonomous navigation in the allocentric [WaterWorld](https://pygame-learning-environment.readthedocs.io/en/latest/user/games/waterworld.html) environment (not the simpler egocentric javascript-version);
-Learning and effectuation happens in real-time while navigation in the following videos.
+    controlling acceleration in 2 directions, the agent is set to catch green entities while avoiding red.
-The agent is initiated at the beginning of the run (the video) with no precursors other than what is described in the listed [articles](./index.md).
+The agent is initiated at the beginning of the video, with no precursors other than what is described in the listed [articles](./index.md).
 Note that the WaterWorld environment involves temporal dynamics due to intertial mechanics, best described as ``driving on ice''.